wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 in the conventional part of the LLC can be either a compressed line whose size is smaller than 32 bytes, 32 bytes from a full cache line, or 32 bytes of a compressed cache line.
 Note that in the last two cases, values are stored in an "interleaved" manner, instead of sequentially, to avoid artificially biasing against the last 32 bytes of a block.
+The interleaving pattern may also change based on the address to avoid biasing against odd and even numbered words.
+(**Note: The paper does not explicitly have this, but I do think it is critical in the design**).